charliecalvert/CloudNotes/Assignments/Docker/DockerStarter.md

     docker container ls

-Old Style:
+To see both running and stopped, do this:

+    docker container ls -a

+Old Style to show both running and stopped containers:

     docker ps -a

+To list all containers with just ID new style:

+    docker container ls -a --format "{{.ID}}"

+Here is an example:

+    docker container ls -a --format "{{.ID}}: {{.Image}}"
+    672dbb9755d2: react-simple
+    7a3c78cb6a03: mongo-test_elf-app
+    c0afe21f7996: mongo

-To list all containers with just ID:
+To list all containers with just ID old style:

     docker ps -aq